cdl-geneseo/geneseo-dictionary/B/Burnt.md

 # Burnt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Burnt

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 AJ: Tired.
 Often characterized by a dazed look, either because of excessive study; &quot;I had four papers and two midterms this week.
 I am so burnt.&quot; S94.
 Or because of abuse of drugs and/or alcohol; &quot;Jay's been to one too many parties in his time, he's so burnt.&quot; S94.
 Word is said to have usage as early as S92.
 Perhaps clipped from ''burnt out''. burnt: 38% of those identified term as refering to a constant user of Marijuana.
 KTousey 30% of students survyed familiar with this term.
 Obs.